"What's your opinion of joining an investment club?"

 We voted and surprise, surprise, purchased shares of Enron.
 I probably don't need to tell you how that investment turned out.

 That said, these groups take on many different forms.
 Some just get together to discuss ideas.
-Others pool their initial investments and split the returns each year (more on that later).
+Others pool their initial investments and split the returns each year.

 A self-directed club is similar to the examples at the beginning of this post.
 Its purpose is to combine time, energy, and knowledge.
 Individuals make trades in their personal accounts, rather than pooling their capital into one club account.